AbductiveLearning/ABLkit/docs/Intro/Bridge.rst

 Bridge
 ======

-Bridging learning and reasoning part to train the model is the fundamental idea of Abductive Learning.
+Bridging learning and reasoning parts to train the model is the fundamental idea of Abductive Learning.
 ABL-Package implements a set of bridge classes to achieve this.

 ``BaseBridge`` is an abstract class with the following initialization parameters: